Skip to main content

 Ruby SDK

-Welcome to the developer documentation for the Kameleoon Ruby SDK!
-Our SDK gives you the possibility of running experiments and activating feature flags on your back-end Ruby server.
-Integrating our SDK into your web-application is easy, and its footprint (in terms of memory and network usage) is low.
+With the Ruby SDK, you can run experiments and activate feature flags on your back-end Ruby server.
+Integrating our SDK into your web-application is easy, and its footprint (memory and network usage) is low.

-This guide is designed to help you integrate our SDK in a few minutes and start running experiments in your Ruby applications.
-This tutorial will explain the setup of a simple A/B test to change the number of recommended products based on different variations.
+This section shows you how to integrate our SDK in a few minutes and start running experiments in your Ruby applications.
+Follow this tutorial to set up a simple A/B test to change the number of recommended products based on different variations.

-Installing the SDK can be directly achieved through an Ruby gem package.
-Our package is hosted on the official RubyGems repository, so you just have to run the following command:
+Install the SDK using a standard gem package, which is hosted on the official RubyGems repository.
+To install, run the following command:

 gem install kameleoon-client-ruby

-You should provide credentials for the Ruby SDK via a configuration file, which can also be used to customize the SDK behavior.
-A sample configuration file can be obtained here.
-We suggest to install this file to the default path of /etc/kameleoon/client-ruby.yaml, but you can also put it in another location and passing the path as an argument to the Kameleoon::KameleoonClientFactory.Create() method.
-With the current version of the Ruby SDK, those are the available keys:
+You provide credentials for the Ruby SDK using a configuration file, which can also be used to customize the SDK's behavior.
+You can start with our sample configuration file.
+We recommend adding this file to the default path of /etc/kameleoon/client-ruby.yaml.
+If you use another location, you need to pass the path as an argument to the Kameleoon::KameleoonClientFactory.Create() method during initialization.
+These are the available keys in the latest SDK:

 • refresh_interval_minute: this specifies the refresh interval, in minutes, of the configuration for experiments and feature flags (the active experiments and feature flags are fetched from the Kameleoon servers).
 It means that once you launch an experiment, pause it, or stop it the changes can take (at most) the duration of this interval to be propagated in production to your servers.
 If not specified, the default interval is 60 minutes.